- As low as $1,080/Night

 Summary:

 Recently profiled in Condé Nast.
 Immerse in the appeal of our 2BR, 1.5BA carriage home in Harleston Village, Charleston.
 Secluded behind a mansion, surrounded by elegant architecture, it offers a private garden, chic interiors, and tranquility.
 Ideal for those seeking an chic getaway in an exclusive area, its steps from downtown's dining and stores.
-Feel the unique Casa Zoë vibe: opulent, design-focused, and ideal for making lasting memories with family or friends in the heart of Charleston.
+Feel the unique Casa Zoë vibe: extravagant, design-focused, and ideal for making lasting memories with family or friends in the heart of Charleston.

 The Space: